 - What is a Fjord written by Atle Nesje

-- Rock Avalanches in Western Norwegian Fjords Area written by Christer Hoel
+- Rock Avalanches in the Fjords and associated articles written by Geologist Christer Hoel, M.Sc.

 - The Pioneers of the Troll Wall, text and photo by Tony Howard and Ralph Høibakk